 How should the established parties react?

 Their task is to find a balance.
 Ruhose said there was widespread acknowledgment that, as a democratically elected party, the AfD should be granted conventional parliamentary privileges such as chairing committees and appointing a Bundestag vice president.
-He also cautioned against mocking or interrupting AfD speakers with questions, as this would extend the time that they are allowed to speak and might reinforce their image as political outsiders nobly battling against the establishment.
+He also cautioned against mocking or interrupting AfD speakers with questions, as this would extend the time that they are allowed to speak in parliament and might reinforce their image as political outsiders nobly battling against the establishment.

-Ruhose said it was important not to put up with everything that AfD deputies may say.
+At the same time, Ruhose said it was important not to put up with everything that AfD deputies may say.

 "There are also lines that can't be crossed," Ruhose said.
 "It has to be clearly communicated that the right-wing extremist part of the AfD that is now sitting in the Bundestag has no business in the political mainstream."